Costilla County, CO Violent Crime Rates and Maps

 • In Douglas County, CO, crime costs $203 per person, which is $472 less than in Costilla County

-The table below shows the total cost of crime to the residents of Costilla County for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Costilla County, with the projected cost per resident.

 Crime